From BR Bullpen

 Seeing decreased playing time for the Astros, Alou's contract was purchased by the Oakland Athletics in the middle of the 1973 season.
 In 36 games that summer for the A's, he hit a robust .306.
 When outfielder Bill North went down with an injury, Alou went on to play in all 7 games of the 1973 World Series, going 3-for-20 with 3 RBIs as Oakland defeated the New York Mets.
 He hit .268 the next year in a reserve role but made just two plate appearances in the postseason as the A's repeated as World Champs.

 Alou was released by the Athletics prior to the 1975 season and soon hooked on with the New York Mets.
 He got into 62 games that year, primarily as a pinch hitter, recording a .265 average while notching 14 pinch hits.
 Let go by the Mets the following spring, he was away from baseball for two years before returning to the Astros in 1978.
 After two seasons away from the game, he posted an impressive .324 average in 77 games.
-He played in 42 games the next year in what would be his final season; he also served as Houston's hitting coach that summer.
+He played in 42 games in 1979 in what would be his final season; he also served as Houston's hitting coach that summer.

 Alou's paternal surname is actually Rojas.
 However, early in his playing career, Felipe was incorrectly called by his mother's name, Alou.
 The error went uncorrected, and when his brothers and sons began their pro careers, they used the Alou name as well.
 During his playing days, Jesus also earned the nickname "Jay" from some broadcasters and writers who were uncomfortable with using his real first name.